sarahciston/codingcare/posts/guide.md

 ## Learn together

 >"I remember people were asking me how I did it.
 And I got to do some whiteboarding and explain bit shifting and how to do operations in color.
 And I don't think I fully understand what I was saying.
 But it's a really fun experience to teach and learn, and teach and learn at the same time, and feel like we are all - like there wasn't any lesson, plan, or anything."
-><footer>-Katherine Yang, she/her, USC BA Media Arts + Practice, Linguistics, Computer Science</footer>
+><footer>–Katherine Yang, she/her, USC BA Media Arts + Practice, Linguistics, Computer Science</footer>

 Teaching others helps us learn.
 In our practice at Code Collective, we co-work, co-teach, and co-learn.
 These practices combine seamlessly and simultaneously.
 When I'm explaining to someone how something works that I think I understand, I find new ways to understand it better.
 When I am asked a question I don't know the answer to, I find new opportunities to learn together.
 Teaching *is* learning and learning *is* teaching.
 And co-working cooperatively facilitates both.